 Sweeping floor, cleaning glass, scrubbing: Cleaning is good.
 The sound of it, not so.

 Squeezing: Do you really have to squeeze that ketchup out?
 Every drop of it?

-The most common reactions to a trigger sound are anger, rage, disgust, and discomfort.
+The most common reactions to a trigger sound are discomfort, disgust, anger, and rage.
 These sounds also cause anxiety, nervousness, sweating, and increased heartbeats.